Agency Problems and Adversarial Bilevel Optimization under Uncertainty and Cyber Threats: The model and bilevel max-min problem

+\begin{remark} If ${\Sigma}(t,x,\eta)$ is uniformly elliptic, then $\zeta(\alpha,\eta)$ in \eqref{eq:zeta-solution} is unique and given by the usual inverse; otherwise the range condition above is the natural compatibility restriction for attainable drifts.
+Uniform bounds and compactness of $A,H$, together with continuity of coefficients, imply compactness of the attainable covariance set and ensure the Novikov/Lépingle–Mémin criteria can be enforced uniformly. \end{remark}

-\begin{remark} In the classical framework, as in \cite{moralhazardambiguity,vuca}, the Principal and Agent may hold different beliefs about the volatility, leading to distinct sets of weak solutions to the SDE \eqref{eq:2.1}.
+\begin{remark} In the classical framework, as in \cite{moralhazardambiguity,vuca}, the Principal and Agent may hold different beliefs about the volatility, leading to distinct sets of admissible laws.
 However, in our problem setup, particularly in the context of a holding company and its subsidiary, it is customary to assume that they share the same belief. \end{remark}